b9Joker108/sssdir/README.md

 Updated script with improved history management and a more polished animated search indicator.
 Refined code comments and annotations detailing optimisations made.

+ANNOTATION:

+My rather ambitious first attempt at Zsh or Z shell scripting, augmented by GenAI code generation and assistance, was a directory/file searching CLI enhancement for Termux, founded on metrics and dynamic algorithms of frequency and recency of directories accessed.
+I didn't produce a bug-free prototype and parked it, due to frustration in my own ineptitude and incapacity.
+Now, I find tale tell and mention of exactly that functionality, which has been realised by agkozak with the Zsh plugin, Zsh-z plugin *giggle*.
+How wonderful!

+Refer: MASTODON: @agkozak@fosstodon.org